sheepnir/flask-docker-test/README.md

 4. Run the Docker container:

 ```
-    docker build -t flask-app .
+    docker run -p 5001:5000 flask-app.
 ```

 This command will start the container and map port 5000 from the container to port 5000 on your host machine.

 5. Access the application in your web browser:
-   Open your web browser and visit `http://localhost:5000`.
+   Open your web browser and visit `http://localhost:5001`.
 You should see the message "Hello from Flask" displayed.

 ## Troubleshooting